Here are all the places I’ve been fat, loud and shouty in the media

 An interview with Ama Scriver on her blog, Fat Girl Food Squad and why it’s okay to be ‘fat in public’.

-Rock-It Promotions very own blog, On The Fourth Floor names Ama Scriver their very own Media Darling.
-She answers a few questions including who she would invite over for dinner (hint: it’s Kanye and Kim Kardashian)
+Ama Scriver is named a Media Darling on Rock-It’s blog, On the Fourth Floor.
+She answers a few questions including about what it’s like to work in media and who she would invite over for dinner (hint: it’s Kanye and Kim Kardashian)